-With a facing slide, also called boring head, you can perform almost all turning operations with fewer different tools.
-The slide position of the facing slide in the X direction can be programmed.
-On the facing slide you mount, for example, a longitudinal turning tool that you call with a TOOL CALL block.
+A facing head, also called facing slide, allows you to perform almost all turning operations with fewer different tools.
+The position of the facing head is programmable in the X direction.
+On the facing head, you mount, for example, a longitudinal turning tool that you call with a TOOL CALL block.